‘Research needs space to breathe’ is a poster in my continuing collaboration with illustrator Julia Allum.

 This poster is a reminder that we need to include some breathing space: taking time with the results, asking ourselves whether we need to tidy or consolidate the work, ‘resting’ it – and ourselves – in order to get full value from everyone’s time.

-The tasks that we do away from users are a theme in Leisa Reichelt’s 2014 post where she pointing out that around 70% of user researchers’ time is spent on the tasks that user researchers do before, during and after time spent with actual users.
+The tasks that we do away from users are a theme in Leisa Reichelt’s 2014 post where she pointed out that around 70% of user researchers’ time is spent on the tasks that user researchers do before, during and after time spent with actual users.

 - What user researchers do when they’re not researching Leisa Reichelt